FP-Analysis/atomic-condition/README.md

 $ cd atomic-condition/docker
 $ docker build -t atomic .
 ```
-It may takes a few minutes for installing necessary packages and compiling the whole GSL Library.
+It may takes a few minutes (5 minutes approx) for installing necessary packages and compiling the whole GSL Library.

 ## Usage
 Run this docker's container with interactive mode, the working directory is at `/atom`.